cjus/node-neo4j-presentation/presentation/readme.md

 Susan discovered Jane
 ```

+Using the code patterns we've seen you'd able to perform insert, update and delete operations to build more complex applications.

+Neo4j is really quite approachable.

 ## Recap

-We began by learning about network graphs and how they are literally everywhere.
-We then saw how a graph database allowed us to model data and relationships.
-Far more complex examples are possible.
-For example, you could build a NodeJS service that analyzes data on a graph and adds or updates properties on relationship links.
-Such a process underpins machine learning and recommendation engines.
+We began our journey by learning about network graphs.
+Along the way we discovered that graphs are literally everywhere we look.
+In fact, network graphs could not be closer to our heaths - if you consider the network of arteries within our own bodies.

+We also learned that we actually think in terms of graphs and that graph databases are a natural extension for representing our data models and their relationships.

 If you're building non-trivial applications then familiarity with graph databases should be an asset!
+I invite you to take these next steps.

 ## Next steps

-* Star and clone this presentation: https://github.com/cjus/node-neo4j-presentation
+* If you enjoyed this presentation say thanks by staring the github repo. https://github.com/cjus/node-neo4j-presentation
 * Visit the Neo4j website: https://neo4j.com/
 * Download their free book: https://neo4j.com/graph-databases-book
 * Enroll in a free online training course: https://neo4j.com/graphacademy/online-training/introduction-graph-databases